JuliaAI/MLJTuning.jl/README.md

   these are essentially one-dimensional grid searches

-## Implementing a New Tuning Strategy
+## How do I implement a new tuning strategy?

 This document assumes familiarity with the [Evaluating Model Performance](https://alan-turing-institute.github.io/MLJ.jl/dev/evaluating_model_performance/)